1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 # Modularize: Coupling And Cohesion

+> Managing complexity is the most important technical topic in software development.
+In my view, it’s so important that Software’s Primary Technical Imperative has to be managing complexity.
+>
+> &mdash; &lt;&lt;Code Complete&gt;&gt; Steve McConnell

 > There are two general approaches to fighting complexity. ...
 The first approach is to eliminate complexity by making code simpler and more obvious. ...
 >
 > The second approach to complexity is to encapsulate it, so that programmers can work on a system without being exposed to all of its complexity at once.
 This approach is called modular design.